rlehfeld/rpyc-ng/docs/tutorial/tut4.rst

     >>> map(f, range(10))   # f is passed as an argument to map
     [0, 1, 4, 9, 16, 25, 36, 49, 64, 81]

-Since in python functions (as well as any other value) are objects, and since RPyC is symmetrical, local functions can be passed as arguments to remote objects, and vice versa.
+Since in python functions (as well as any other value) are objects, and since RPyC-NG is symmetrical, local functions can be passed as arguments to remote objects, and vice versa.
 Here's an example ::